facundoolano/rpg-cli/README.md

-# rpg-cli —Your filesystem as a dungeon!
+# rpg-cli —your filesystem as a dungeon!

 rpg-cli is a bare-bones [JRPG](https://en.wikipedia.org/wiki/JRPG)-inspired terminal game written in Rust.
 It can work as an alternative to `cd` where you randomly encounter enemies as you change directories.